carta/flipper-client/README.md

 ## Development status

 This project is actively maintained by the maintainers listed in the MAINTAINERS file.
-There are no major items on the project roadmap at this time, however bug fixes and new features may be added from time time.
+There are no major items on the project roadmap at this time, however bug fixes and new features may be added from time to time.
 We are open to contributions from the community as well.

 ## Contacts